MrSwitch/hello.js/README.md

 ## Scope
 The scope property defines which privileges an app requires from a network provider.
 The scope can be defined globally for a session through `hello.init(object, {scope:'string'})`, or at the point of triggering the auth flow e.g. `hello('network').login({scope:'string'});`
-An app can specify multiple scopes, seperated by commas - as in the example below.
+An app can specify multiple scopes, separated by commas - as in the example below.

 ```js
 hello( "facebook" ).login( {scope: "friends,photos,publish" } );